 - as a Starterkit we choose Omega HTML5 Starterkit.

-Press Save and continue, after that follow 2 simple steps, where you can set additional parameters of your theme, set it default right after install or make changes in the .info-file.
+Press Save and continue, after that follow 2 simple steps, where you can set additional parameters of your theme, set it by default right after install or make changes in the .info-file.
 If everything is done correctly and no mistakes appeared during the install, than our theme is ready!
 Now we can look it up in the list of themes and set default.